 The Move: Pushups With Arm Rotations

-Best Before: Strength training, swimming, yoga or Pilates, tennis, or any activity that places demands on the
+Best Before: Strength training, swimming, yoga or Pilates, tennis, or any activity that places demands on the upper body.

 How To: Get into the classic pushup position, hands and feet shoulder-width apart.
 Perform a pushup, lowering your chest toward the floor and pushing back up.
 Upon reaching the top of the pushup, lift one hand toward the sky and rotate the body 45 degrees.
 Perform one arm circle forward and then one arm circle backward before returning to the top position of the pushup.
 Perform another pushup, rotate to the other side, and repeat arm circles.
 Repeat for a set of five.
 (Note: If this move is too challenging, do a set of regular pushups followed by arm circles in a standing position.)